-Coming out is a highly individualized process — but, no matter how you do it or say it, doing a bit of work to set the stage for your discussion will help ensure you have all the resources and support you need in the process.
+Coming out is also a highly individualized process — but, no matter how you do it or say it, doing a bit of work to set the stage for your discussion can help ensure you have all the resources and support you need in the process.
 Here are a few tips and strategies as you plan for your conversation:

 - Ask yourself why you’d like to come out to your mother.
 Thinking through your reasoning might help you determine your best strategy and how you’ll share it with her.

 - Test the waters.
 To see how receptive your mother might be to your news, you might see how she feels about a certain celebrity who identifies as LGBTQ+ (lesbian, gay, bisexual, transgender, queer/questioning) or her thoughts about marriage equality.
 Listening to how she responds might give you some insight as to how she may respond to your coming out.

 - Plan what you want to say before initiating the conversation.
 It might be helpful to have a few points in mind that you want to cover — particularly about why you feel compelled to share this about yourself — in case you get stuck or nervous.
 Also, it’s a great idea to come to the discussion with reliable resources.
 Parents, Families, and Friends of Lesbians and Gays (PFLAG) is a fantastic resource, as well as the Human Rights Campaign’s Coming Out Center.

 - Find the right time.
 Choosing a time when you and your mother are able to have a calm, private, and thoughtful discussion free of time constraints and interruptions may help you have a more dedicated conversation.
 Alternatively, if you feel you can express yourself better on paper, writing a letter is a great option.